Edwin B. Bronner

-Edwin Bertram Bronner (1920 - 2005) was an historian and author of writtings about the early English colonies in North America.
+Edwin Blaine Bronner (1920 - 2005) was a historian and author of writings about the early English colonies in North America.

 Life

-The oldest son of Blaine and Nellie Garretson Bronner, Edwin Bronner was born in Yorba Linda, California, he obtained a master degree in history from Harverford College in 1941, and a PhD in history from the University of Pennsylvania in 1952, he wrote several works about Quakerism, and more concretely, about William Penn.
-He began teaching at Harverford College in 1962, becoming Professor of History and Curator of the Quaker Collection.
-He became a member of the Friend Historical Association in 1947, serving as president to the board several times until he became honorary director in 1997.
-He was Curator of the Quaker Collection during 4 years until 1990.
-He retired in 1986 as Librarian and Professor of History of the Haverford College.
+The oldest son of Blaine and Nellie Garretson Bronner, Edwin Bronner was born in Yorba Linda, California in 1920.
+He studied history at Whittier College from 1937-1941 and then obtained a master's degree from Haverford College in 1947 and a PhD from the University of Pennsylvania in 1952.

+Bronner started his teaching career at Temple University in 1947 before teaching at Haverford College from 1962 to 1990, becoming Professor of History, Curator of the Quaker Collection and College Librarian.

+Bronner was a Quaker and his father was a Quaker pastor.
+In 1947, he became a member of the Friend Historical Association, serving as president to the board several times until he became honorary director in 1997.

+Bronner wrote several works about Quakerism, and more concretely, about William Penn.